-Walking/running 37.5%

-Leisure events/meeting friends 37.5%

-Sports (including casual games) 12.5%

-- 6.3.2 Green spaces within the Neighbourhood Plan area were identified with the help of a variety of reports including the Dacorum Open Space Study (2008) and the Bovingdon Conservation Area Character Appraisal and Management Proposals. - 6.3.3 The Playing Fields (King George V) off Church Lane, mostly outside the boundary of the Conservation Area are an important green lung in the centre of the Village.
+- Leisure events/meeting friends 37.5% - Sports (including casual games) 12.5% - 6.3.2 Green spaces within the Neighbourhood Plan area were identified with the help of a variety of reports including the Dacorum Open Space Study (2008) and the Bovingdon Conservation Area Character Appraisal and Management Proposals. - 6.3.3 The Playing Fields (King George V) off Church Lane, mostly outside the boundary of the Conservation Area are an important green lung in the centre of the Village.
 The 2021 survey indicated that this green space is valued.
 The Springfield wood alongside King George V Playing Fields were also identified.
-These two spaces combine to make one Local Green Space. - An extensive green space, St Lawrence's churchyard dominates Bovingdon Conservation Area and is the second largest churchyard in Hertfordshire.
+The Springfield green space is valued by the school community and should be protected for future generations of children.
+These two spaces combine to make one Local Green Space. - 6.3.4 An extensive green space, St Lawrence's churchyard dominates Bovingdon Conservation Area and is the second largest churchyard in Hertfordshire.
 It includes a well-tended avenue of yew trees (probably dating from 1872, when the path was laid out).
-Boundary planting creates subtle views rather than vistas into and out of the churchyard, making this feature, along with the overall softening impact of green, an important part of the character of the conservation area, in addition to the benefits for residents and visitors of the green space itself. - 6.3.5 The generous grass verges with property boundary lines well set back from the road are a feature of the conservation area.
+Boundary planting creates subtle views rather than vistas into and out of the churchyard, making this feature, along with the overall softening impact of green, an important part of the character of the conservation area, in addition to the benefits for residents and visitors of the green space itself.

+- 6.3.5 The generous grass verges with property boundary lines well set back from the road are a feature of the conservation area.
 A particularly good example outside the Conservation Area is the verge at the Hempstead Road end of Vicarage Lane.
-This verge is a valued green space. - 6.3.6 Open spaces outside the conservation area, Bovingdon Green and the Brickfields are limited.
+This verge is a valued green space. - 6.3.6 Open spaces outside the conservation area, Bovingdon Green and the Bovingdon Brickfields are limited.
 There are pockets of small grassy areas around the village providing some relief for the areas of dense housing development.
-They play a special role for residents of these
+They play a special role for residents of these estates.

-- estates.
 Green spaces on St Lawrence Close, Lancaster Drive and Old Dean are particularly valued.
-In addition, a small field to the north west of the entrance to Little Hay Golf Course (which is owned by Dacorum Borough Council) is included for its potential as a recreation space. - 6.3.7 Bovingdon Green is described in detail later in this section but its value as a green space includes its contribution to the character of this part of the village and its varied use for sheep grazing and cricket.
+In addition, a small field to the northwest of the entrance to Little Hay Golf Course (which is owned by Dacorum Borough Council) is included for its potential as a recreation space. - 6.3.7 Bovingdon Green is described in detail later in this section but its value as a green space includes its contribution to the character of this part of the village and its varied use for sheep grazing and cricket.
 Of great importance is its accessibility in perpetuity, granted by virtue of it being granted 'Field in Trust status in 2012, protecting it as a recreation space.

-Figure 23 Bovingdon Green Fields in Trust
+Figure 24 Bovingdon Green Fields in Trust